MillionConcepts/wwu_spec/README.md

-# Western Washington University Vis-NIR Spectroscopy Database
+# Western Washington University Visible-Infrared Spectral Browser (VISOR)

 This repository is currently in the process of being staged for open beta release.
 Patch notes, which may pend environment-specific